DrBenson/Flare-Remodify/README.md

         ┣━ flare_map_traverse ---> Map drawer/traversal for flare-game
         ┗━ tilesetdef-generator -> Tool to convert tilesets embedded in a TMX to Flare's tileset format.
 ```

-# Flare-Remodify
-The Flare Game Re-Modify Based on Flare Fantasycore and Empyrean Campaign Engine.

 ## Links

 The following links are specific to the original engine